PratapMalladi/Sentimental-Analysis/README.md

 Public Actions: Sentiment analysis also is used to monitor and analyse social phenomena, for the spotting of potentially dangerous situations and determining the general mood of the blogosphere.

+Sentiment analysis can be used to:

+Analyze tweets and/or Facebook posts over a period of time to detect the sentiment of a particular audience.
+Monitor social media mentions of your brand and automatically categorize it by urgency.
+Automatically route social media mentions to team members best fit to respond.

 Installation:

 Tweepy: tweepy is the python client for the official Twitter API.